kelsangt/Lets-Be-Friends/README.md

 - This game can be expanded by adding a 2D walking aspect: The user model can walk around a town, interacting with other people to begin interactions.
 This will then transition to the competitive interaction mode, where the user makes decisions in order to win the interaction.
 - Another expansion is the ability to have multiple pets and swap between them during the competition
+- This game could also have animations for specific moves made by the pets and idle animation